Civil Rights Restoration Act of 1987: Provisions

-With the passage of the act, educational institutions that receive federal funding, were required to comply with all federal civil rights laws, including those relating to gender, race, and disability.
-The act also extended protection against discrimination to a wider range of individuals, including students, faculty, and staff.
+With the passage of the act, educational institutions receiving any federal funding were required to comply with all federal civil rights laws, including those relating to gender, race, and disability, throughout the institution (not only in the parts of the institution receiving the funding).
+The act also extended protection against discrimination in educational institutions to a wider range of individuals, including students, faculty, and staff.

-Since its passage, the act has been critical in ensuring that federal funding is used to promote equality and prevent discrimination.
-It has been used to hold institutions accountable for discriminatory practices and has helped to create a more equitable society for all individuals.